KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 Maybe it will be useful to someone.

 [!]
 Tested on Windows only.
+Tested on RTX5080 only.
 Tested only with Qwen3-VL-8B-Instruct.

 # Dependencies & Thanks:
 - https://github.com/JamePeng/llama-cpp-python